Table of contents

 To start accepting recurring gifts, all you need to do is add a “Make it a recurring gift” option to your donation pages.

-Mission: Feminist Frequency is a not-for-profit educational organization that analyzes the modern media’s relationship to societal issues such as gender, race, and sexuality.
-Check out Feminist Frequency’s year-end campaign.
+Feminist Frequency is a nonprofit educational organization that analyzes the modern media’s relationship to societal issues such as gender, race, and sexuality.

-- Short and sweet: They provided a quick recap of the year’s big achievement and re-emphasized their mission and values.
+- Short and sweet: Feminist Frequency provided a quick recap of the year’s biggest achievement and re-emphasized their mission and values.

-- Peer-to-peer fundraising: The organization’s founders and partners took advantage of peer fundraising, a powerful tool that leverages the family, friends, and social network of each fundraiser.
+- Great use of peer fundraising: The organization’s founders and partners took advantage of peer-to-peer fundraising, a powerful tool that leverages the family, friends, and social network of each individual that participates.

-Mission: The STARability Foundation transforms the lives of individuals with disabilities through social, vocational, and educational connections to the community, while strengthening awareness and respect for individual abilities.
-Check out STARability’s year-end campaign.
+The STARability Foundation transforms the lives of individuals with disabilities through social, vocational, and educational connections to the community while strengthening awareness and respect for individual abilities.

-- Impact story: They put a face to their cause by sharing the story of Matt, a STARability beneficiary, and showed how donors’ contributions kept him connected during the COVID-19 pandemic.
+- Powerful impact story: The organization put a face to their cause by sharing the story of Matt, a STARability beneficiary, and showed how donors’ contributions kept him connected during the COVID-19 pandemic.

-- Recurring giving: They encouraged their donors to become monthly supporters and emphasized the impact of monthly gifts throughout their campaign page.
+- Encourages recurring giving: The campaign encouraged donors to become monthly supporters and emphasized impact of monthly gifts throughout their campaign page.

-Mission: Lifetime Wells International improves the quality of life for communities in Ghana and Tanzania by providing access to safe drinking water.
-Check out Lifetime Wells International’s year-end campaign.
+Lifetime Wells International improves the quality of life for communities in Ghana and Tanzania by providing access to safe drinking water.

-- Images and videos: They weaved lots of powerful images and videos into their fundraising page, one of the most effective Giving Tuesday strategies.
+- Images and videos: Lifetime Wells weaved lots of powerful images and videos into their fundraising page, one of the most effective Giving Tuesday strategies.

-- Matching gifts: They secured a matching gift donor, allowing them to more than double their fundraising goal and fund 13 wells instead of the six they originally planned.
+- Matching gifts: They secured a matching gift donor, which empowered them to more than double their fundraising goal and fund 13 wells instead of the six they originally planned.

 - Non-financial ways to help: They recognized that not everyone can donate and provided alternative ways of contributing, like sharing their page on social media.

-There’s no better time of year to meet your fundraising goals and gain new followers.
-Start planning early so you have plenty of time to analyze your metrics, refresh your website, develop an urgent fundraising appeal, and engage, engage, engage with your supporters.
+It’s never too early to start planning your year-end giving strategy to make sure you’re hitting your fundraising goals and gaining new followers.
+Give yourself plenty of time to analyze your metrics, refresh your website, develop an urgent appeal, and engage, engage, engage with your supporters.